Recovering Preferences from Finite Data: Main results

+This simple example illustrates a more general fact.
+No matter the subject's underlying preference and the choice of growing experiments, one can always find locally strict preferences that perfectly rationalize the observations of the subject who chooses in accordance to his preference, and yet, as the size of the experiment grows large, converge to total indifference among all alternatives.\footnote{See Section~\ref{appsec:Estimation and closed preference sets} in the Online Appendix.} The rationalizing preferences then convey no information on the features of the subject's preference that are not directly observed.
+Therefore closedness is not a mere technical assumption.
+It is however satisfied in several important cases.
+In Sections~\ref{sec:Preferences from utilities} and~\ref{sec:Application to monotone preferences}, we establish that the relevant set locally strict preferences is closed in the major preference environments.

 Finally, the choice problems in the experiments must be sufficiently many, and sufficiently diverse, so that observed behavior on all these choice problems can effectively probe the subject's preference.
 A set of experiments $\{ \Sigma_n \}$, with $\Sigma_n = \{B_1, \dots, B_n\}$, is called \df{exhaustive} when it satisfies the following two properties: \begin{enumerate} \item $\bigcup_{k=1}^\infty B_k$ is dense in $X$. \item For all $x, y \in \bigcup_{k=1}^\infty B_k$ with $x \ne y$, there exists $k$ such that $B_k = \{x,y\}$. \end{enumerate} The first property imposes that the alternatives that are used in the set of experiments sample the space of alternatives appropriately.
 The second property states that the experimenter should be able to elicit the subject's choices over all alternatives used in her experiments.
-Note that denseness is the only real constraint: starting from a countable dense set of alternatives, one can always construct an exhaustive set of experiments via routine diagonalization arguments.
+Note that denseness is the only real constraint: starting from a countable dense set of alternatives, one can always construct an exhaustive set of experiments via routine diagonalization arguments.\footnote{In the more general case where choices are made over more than two proposed alternatives, the analog exhaustiveness property would require that any comparison between any two alternatives used in the set of experiments is eventually observed or inferred in a large enough experiment.}

 \begin{condrevealed}[resume] \item $\{\Sigma_n\}$ is exhaustive. \end{condrevealed}